 It’s one of the classic ironies of success: One generation sacrifices, pouring ingenuity and passion into pursuing a dream, only to find their next generation is more interested in the lifestyle they are afforded from wealth than in also leaving their mark on the world.
-More parents today are investing in the success of their children to a greater extent than they, themselves, were afforded by their parents and grandparents.1 “Parents want their wealth to go beyond simply creating a pleasant life for their children, to support building a meaningful life where they are fully engaged and having a positive impact on society,” says Stacy Allred, Head of Center for Family Wealth at Merrill Lynch.
+More parents today are investing in the success of their children to a greater extent than they, themselves, were afforded by their parents and grandparents.1 “Parents want their wealth to go beyond simply creating a pleasant life for their children, to support building a meaningful life where they are fully engaged and having a positive impact on society,” says Stacy Allred, Head of Merrill's Center for Family Wealth.

 For some parents, the answer is to provide only limited financial resources—not as an act of stinginess, but to bestow on their children the freedom to experience what for the parents has been one of life’s most fulfilling experiences: achievement.
 Allred worked with one couple who had spent years building a family business from scratch.
 Eventually, they sold the company for a profit that could have enabled their children and grandchildren to live in comfort for the rest of their lives.
 As the couple began thinking about their estate, they pondered what values they most wanted to pass along.
 “Looking back over their lives, they realized that what had made them happiest was creating something together and overcoming challenges to eventually realize success,” Allred says.
 They believed that those early struggles had contributed to their building self-confidence, character and an enhanced sense of self-worth.
 “They were concerned that leaving too much money to their children and grandchildren would rob them of that experience.”